 This SAP has been reviewed and approved for release to the client by Ian Baxter of URS, who is a member of the Consultancy Panel for DoE, for whom reviews are undertaken of documents submitted in support of applications for the disposal of dredged material (under the Environment Protection [Sea Dumping] Act 1981).

-For ease of review of this SAP by the Commonwealth Department of the Environment (DoE), Appendix A of the SAP details in which sections of the SAP that the relevant guidance provided in Appendix B of the NAGD (Commonwealth of Australia 2009) has been addressed.
+For ease of review of this SAP by the Commonwealth DoE, Appendix B of the SAP details in which sections of the SAP that the relevant guidance provided in Appendix B of the NAGD (2009) has been addressed.